How Heritage Can Get Accounting?

 Collections:

 The value of the Museum’s collections has been omitted from the Statements of Financial Position, and donations of art pieces have been excluded from income in the Statement of Activities, in accordance with accounting procedures often used by art museums.
 The Museum’s purchases of art artefacts are shown in the Statement of Activities as reductions in net assets.
-Proceeds from the sale of art and accompanying insurance settlements are recognised as net assets with donor limits for the acquisition of art, according to state law and Museum policy.
+Proceeds from the sale of art and accompanying insurance settlements are recognised as net assets, subject to donor limits for the acquisition of art, in accordance with state law and Museum policy.

 Annual Report 2019-20 of the Victoria and Albert Museum

-Assets of historical significance, where such a cost or valuation is reasonably achievable, additions to the collection are capitalized and reported on the Balance Sheet at the cost or value of the purchase.
-Because such things are considered to have endless lifetimes, they are not depreciated.
-Note 6 summaries the museum’s asset management policy for its heritage holdings.
-Acquisitions are costed and capitalized.
-Donated items are capitalized at their current estimated worth at the time of gift.
+Assets of historical significance, where such a cost or valuation is reasonably achievable, additions to the collection are capitalised and reported on the Balance Sheet at the cost or value of the purchase.
+Because such things are considered to have endless lifetimes, they are not subject to depreciation.
+Note 6 summarises the museum’s asset management policy for its heritage holdings.
+Acquisitions are costed and capitalised.
+Donated items are capitalised at their current estimated worth at the time of gift.
 The Keeper of the relevant collection will determine this value.
-The museum does not hold a policy to revalue items that were capitalized once.
+The museum does not hold a policy to revalue items that were capitalised once.

-Due to the large number of artifacts in the V&A’s collection and their various character, conducting valuations on a regular enough basis to keep them current would be too expensive for the museum.
-Only those things for which we have valid cost or value information have been capitalized.
+Due to the large number of artefacts in the V&A’s collection and their various character, conducting valuations on a regular enough basis to keep them current would be too expensive for the museum.
+Only those things for which we have valid cost or value information have been capitalised.
 For objects given or bought before April 1, 2001, such information is not publicly available and could only be obtained at a disproportionate expense to the advantages that would be created.
-The capitalized artifacts make just around 1% of the whole collection, and revaluing the rest would consume such much time and money that the museum’s capacity to fulfill its charity goals would be jeopardized.
+The capitalised artefacts make up just around 1% of the whole collection, and revaluing the rest would consume so much time and money that the museum’s capacity to fulfil its charity goals would be jeopardised.

 The museum’s Loss Review Board will label any object that has been missing for five years or more as Missing, and it will be handled as a disposal in the Financial Statements.
-Since 2001, no capitalized items have been declared as Missing.
-More information on the museum’s historical assets the V&A’s holdings include 1,570,817 museum artifacts and works of art, 1,125,925 library items, and 1,046 archive collections.
+Since 2001, no capitalised items have been declared as missing.
+More information on the museum’s historical assets, the V&A’s holdings include 1,570,817 museum artefacts and works of art, 1,125,925 library items, and 1,046 archive collections.
 Approximately 1% of them have been included in the museum’s financial statement and the chart above.
-There were 64,140 pieces on exhibit as of March 31, 2020, with access to more items available through reading and study rooms or by arrangement.
-The selected third-party websites, reference materials and publications, as well as the museum’s website, and other electronic media, provide further access for the same.
+As of March 31, 2020, 64,140 pieces were on exhibit, with access to additional items available through reading and study rooms or by arrangement.
+The selected third-party websites, reference materials, and publications, as well as the museum’s website and other electronic media, provide further access to the same.

 Accounting and reporting of all assets and items around us are important.
-But while accounting or reporting the items of huge relevance like the priceless artefacts, along with the curiosity, the difficulty associated with making right decision is also important in an equal manner.
+However, while accounting for or reporting items of enormous relevance, such as priceless artefacts, along with the curiosity, the difficulty associated with making the right decision is also crucial in an equal manner.

 Accounting Standard on Lease

-Indian Accounting Standard 17 is dealing with the Leases.
-And it is requiring all the rental amounts received to be charged to the Statement of the Profit and Loss which is prepared by the entity on a straight-line basis, if the same is an operating lease.
-But this shall be applicable only if the payment to lessor is made on straight line basis and there is no other systematic basis more appropriate.
+Indian Accounting Standard 17 deals with Leases.
+It requires that all rental amounts received be charged to the Statement of Profit and Loss, which is prepared by the entity on a straight-line basis, if the lease is an operating lease.
+But this shall be applicable only if the payment to the lessor is made on a straight-line basis and there is no other more appropriate systematic basis.

-And as per the AS, any inflation or increase in the lease rentals, will cause the computation all expected rentals.
+According to the AS, any inflation or increase in lease rentals will cause a re-computation of all expected rentals.
 This should then be charged to the Profit and Loss Statement in an equal manner over the term of the lease.
-Then the excess or deficit amount shall be transferred to the equalization account.
+Then the excess or deficit amount shall be transferred to the equalisation account.

 IFRS 16 – An Understanding